TomSumner28/merchant-data/README.md

 # TRC AI Front End

 This project provides an interface for the Reward Collection tools.
-Files for the Knowledge Base are stored in Supabase Storage.
+Files for the Knowledge Base are stored in Supabase Storage and used to enrich GPT replies on the home page.

 ## Supabase Setup

 1. [Create a Supabase project](https://supabase.com/).
 2. In your project, create a bucket named `knowledge_base` and make it **public**.
 Upload your documents directly into this bucket using the Supabase dashboard or API.
-The Knowledge Base page automatically fetches the current file list from Supabase.
+Files are used to enrich GPT replies.
 3. Copy your project URL and anon key from the Supabase dashboard.
 4. Create a `.env.local` file in this repo and set:
    ```